-Tobacco industry blocking anti-smoking moves: WHO
+Tobacco industry blocking anti-smoking moves - WHO

 "I think in this special situation there might be a conflict of interest in economic revenues from a partly state-owned industry and health of the population," said Dr. Kerstin Schotte, a WHO medical officer.

 Japan has described cancer as a "growing problem" at home, Prasad said, adding: "But the disconnect is that even though the evidence exists on the linkage between cancer and tobacco use, it's not translating into stronger policy action.
 So obviously it requires more political will at the highest level."
+Japan Tobacco International spokesman Jonathan Duce said the company "does not oppose tobacco regulation that works and meets legitimate public health objectives" while a Philip Morris spokeswoman, Tiffany Steckler, said the company regularly engages with governments around the world on issues including taxation, international trade and product regulation.

+"They know that input from a wide range of stakeholders is needed to assess policy proposals, and no amount of industry conversation stops a policy-maker from acting independently," Steckler said.

 Tobacco companies use domestic and international trade litigation "in attempts to block progress on many control measures, such as smoke-free public places, pictorial health warnings, plain packaging and product regulation," the WHO said.

 A landmark Australian law on restrictive tobacco packaging was upheld at the World Trade Organization (WTO) in May after a five-year legal battle, seen as giving a green light for other countries to roll out similar laws.